zarzarwin-zz/git_assignment/README.md

 2. Write a brief summary of your experience with Git, mentioning any challenges you faced and how you overcame them.

-3. Submit the zip file and summary through your preferred submission method (e.g., email, online learning platform).
+3. Submit the zip file and summary

 ---